Units of Study

-Our social workers are certified by the state of New York and circulate among our 11 centers in order to be available to parents and caregivers.
+Our social workers are certified by the state of New York and are available to all parents and caregivers in our 11 centers.

-Our parent coordinator is located at our 11 centers on a rotating schedule.
-Parents may also communicate with her via phone and email every school day.
+Our parent coordinator is available to communicate with parents via phone and email every school day and holds a monthly parent meeting for each of our 11 centers.
 Please see our administration page for contact information.

-An NYPD school safety agent is present at every center at all times.
+An NYPD school safety agent is present at every school entrance at all times.
 Safety measures, evacuation drills and soft lock-down drills are strictly observed at every center.

 Breakfast and lunch are served daily in the classrooms via a family style setting.
 This allows for peer interaction and socialization.
 Our healthy menu includes fresh fruit and milk.
 We work with parents to the best of our ability if their child has a dietary or allergy restriction.
-To learn more about the NYC School Food Program, please click here: http://www.schoolfoodnyc.org/schoolfood/MenusDailyDisplay.aspx
+To learn more about the NYC School Food Program, please go to: http://www.schoolfoodnyc.org/schoolfood/MenusDailyDisplay.aspx

 Daily nap/rest time follows the lunch period.
 Each child is provided with their own cot.
 Parents are asked to provide a clean sheet and blanket.

 Pre-K centers are closed on all federal holidays and many religious holidays as well.
 School administration maintains a strong communication with parents to inform of additional days that school may be closed or for a change in dismissal time.
-To view the NYC DOE school calendar, please click here: http://schools.nyc.gov/Calendar/default.htm?mo=10&yr=2016
+To view the NYC DOE school calendar, please go to: http://schools.nyc.gov/Calendar/default.htm?mo=10&yr=2016

 Each center benefits from a dedicated custodial team.
 Our custodians are responsible for the daily cleanliness of all classrooms as well as ongoing maintenance, repair, and safe operation of every building in our program.